CBIIT/bento-meta/python/docs/mdb-conventions.rst

 must be made clear in the data (i.e., the model description file) itself.
 There also should be a way to back out of at least one update if necessary.

+In our system, we use the `Liquibase <https://www.liquibase.com/>`_ platform, along with the Neo4j `Liquibase plugin <https://neo4j.com/labs/liquibase/docs>`_, to maintain auditability and reversibility of changes.
+This is facilitated by the Python package `liquichange <https://github.com/nelsonwmoore/liquichange>`_.
+More details can be found at the `bento-mdb <https://github.com/CBIIT/bento-mdb>`_ repository.

 Terms
 ^^^^^